 A side view of a pine warbler perching on birch.

-Thank you for reading and I hope you enjoyed reading about these extraordinary warblers.
+Thank you for reading and I hope you enjoyed learning about these extraordinary warblers.